-Over the last decade, I've advocated in support of legislation to protect the climate, fully fund schools, give civil rights to LGBTQ people, provide healthcare for all, grant workers the right to earn leave, and provide services for adults with disabilities.
-As Orono’s Representative to the Maine House, I’ll bring my perspective, experience, vision, and persistence to the work of implementing policies that improve Maine.
+Over the last decade and in my time as a Representative, I've advocated in support of legislation to protect the climate, fully fund schools, recognize the civil rights of LGBTQ people, provide healthcare for all, grant workers the right to earn leave, restore tribal sovereignty, and provide services for adults with disabilities.
+If re-elected as Orono’s Representative to the Maine House, I will continue to bring my perspective, experience, vision, and persistence to the work of implementing policies that make Maine a better and more just place to live.

 WHERE I COME FROM

-There was a community owned ice skating rink in our neighborhood, and we all enjoyed being there.
-My parents served on the board, did fund-raising, and ice danced as featured skaters in community shows.
-My brothers played ice hockey and my sister and I figure skated, competing at rinks throughout the region from shortly after we learned to walk into our teens.
-In school, I participated in the arts and in sports and was elected to leadership roles by my peers.
+The local community-owned ice rink, where my parents served on the board and ice danced as featured skaters in community shows, was particularly important to my family.
+My brothers played ice hockey and my sister and I figure skated there, competing at rinks throughout the region from shortly after we learned to walk all the way through our teenage years.
+In school, I participated in the arts and in sports, and I was elected to leadership roles by my peers.

 BECOMING A SCIENTIST

-As a teenager, I wanted to learn about farming, so I spent a year living and working on a Kibbutz in Israel.
+As a teenager, I wanted to learn about farming.
+As a result, after high school, I spent a year living and working on a Kibbutz in Israel.
 It is there that I fell in love with soils.
 I returned to the US and studied soil science and international agriculture at Cornell University.
 After college, I worked for the USDA Soil Conservation Service (now called NRCS) mapping soils in North Carolina.
 I attended North Carolina State University and earned a Master of Science in Soils and Geomorphology.
 My research, conducted during a year living in the Upper Amazon Basin in Peru, was funded by the US Agency for International Development’s agricultural technology transfer program.
 The goal of the work was to provide information to local farmers to assist them to transition agricultural practices that were more sustainable than shifting cultivation.

 I worked as a soil scientist and watershed scientist for the USDA Forest Service in Alaska, Colorado and California.
 My job was to provide scientific input for land management decisions, to map soils, and to delineate wetlands so that the habitats of endangered species could be protected from deforestation.
 This was during the late 1980s, when scientists began sounding the alarm that increasing CO2 in the atmosphere would destabilize the climate and the economy.
 I proposed that the Forest Service begin managing forest soils to enhance their organic matter (carbon) storage capacity, but there was no policy in place to restrict the cutting of trees because of their role in storing carbon in Forest Soils.